 Coffeyville, KS: Approximately 10,000 people live in Coffeyville, which is located near the Verdigris River in southeast Kansas, about 75 miles north of Tulsa, OK, and 60 miles west of Joplin, MO.
 Coffeyville’s most famous moment may have been the end of the Dalton Gang on October 5, 1892.
 The area is mostly rural farming community, and a short drive from many recreational parks and lakes.
 Just outside of Independence is the home of the Little House on the Prairie.
 Local cities host several festivals such as the Coffeyville Fair & Rodeo in Coffeyville and Neewollah in Independence.

-There are 7 campgrounds available for Coffeyville workers.
-The nearest is right across the street which is where I always stayed (Big Chief RV Park).
-Then there are three in the town of Coffeyville about 10-20 minutes out.
+There are 6 campgrounds available for Coffeyville workers.
+The two years I worked at this site I stayed at Big Chief which is right across the street from the warehouse, but there were issues last year and I have heard from folks going back this year that Big Chief is not an option for this season.
+There are three in the town of Coffeyville about 10-20 minutes out.
 The farthest is Elk Lake State Park, about 18 miles out but very beautiful – I stayed there for a few days in 2013 before starting at Amazon.
 Most sites are 50 amp and full hook up, those without sewer will get a honey wagon service.

 Fernley, NV: Living in the Reno area, you have an opportunity to engage in a wide variety of activities and hobbies.
 The city and surrounding recreation areas offer great casinos for the risk-takers!
 A short drive away and you can enjoy water activities at the well-known Lake Tahoe and Truckee River, such as fishing, water-skiing, wakeboarding, parasailing, and kayaking.
 During the winter, the snow covered mountain slopes attract visitors to enjoy cross country skiing, snowshoeing, ice skating and snowboarding.

-There are only 4 campgrounds available for Fernley workers, the closest two of which are in the town of Fernley which is still a good 20-30 minutes away.
+There are 8 campgrounds available for Fernley workers, but the closest two in the town of Fernley are still a good 20-30 minutes away, the ones in Reno are near an hour out.
 Most sites are 50 amp and full hook up, those without sewer will get a honey wagon service.
 Electric is not covered for Fernley workers!
 But you’ll also have the highest hourly rate of any site – more on that later.

 I checked weather.com for climate information for the three sites, since I live in a three-season travel trailer and cold weather can make for a miserable experience, here is what I found: